the-pythonist/the-pythonist/README.md

 - Been coding in Python since 2018, but somehow I just created a github profile (weird right?).
 Wish I created and uploaded all my projects since 2018.
 I've lost so many good projects.

 - I’m passionate about Cybersecurity and Hacking.
 You want to hear a cool thing?
 Hacking is why I began Python.
+Another cool thing?
+I'm currently undergoing a Master's in Cybersecurity :)

 - I’m looking to collaborate on anything Python.
 I've had so many projects that I lost and didn't place on github - hurts me but well, I've got to move on.... :)